EazyReal/SynNLI/MNLI/src-gnn/.ipynb_checkpoints/README-checkpoint.md

 # GNN source v0

-## Alert
+## Overview
-- I have stopped developing this src folder
-- plz refer to another folder for the newest results
+- the src folder (src-gnn) is no longer updating (too dirty and cannot use BERT as base embedding easily)
-- the way to reproduce the result in this folder is in the next section
+- the way to reproduce the result in this folder is in the next sections
+- refer to src_oop for new model in allennlp style

-## Execution
+## Usage

+### Trained Model Probing
+- follow the execution will do
+- probing.ipynb

+### Training from scratch
 - follow the last sections in testbed.ipynb
 - it contains training and testing code